orb-lang/espalier/doc/md/espalier/subgrammar.md

-  A metatable function can do anything, and so long as it returns a valid Node over the appropriate range, everything else should still work.
+  A metatable function can do anything, and so long as it returns a valid Node over the appropriate range, everything else should still work\.

-The simplest way to achieve this is to wrap a Grammar in a function.
+The simplest way to achieve this is to wrap a Grammar in a function\.

-This helper method achieves this, taking a grammar and an optional error string, returning a function suitable for use as a metatable.
+This helper method achieves this, taking a grammar and an optional error string, returning a function suitable for use as a metatable\.

 ```lua
 local Node = require "espalier:espalier/node"